igorper/trainerjimserver/README.md

 This will update your local server, which you can access through `http://localhost/`.

-Before opening a _pull request_, push your changes to the `master` branch in your Bitbucket remote.
+Before opening a _pull request_, push your changes to the `master` branch in your personal Bitbucket remote.
 Afterwards run:

     cap <your_name> deploy